metrics-js/metrics-js.github.io/src/content/docs/reference/process.md

 ## Collectors

-These are the following mertics collected by this module:
+These are the following metrics collected by this module:

 ### Version